HomeDing/homeding.github.io/boards/esp32c3/index.md

 ## USB and JTAG Support

-The ESP32-C3 SoC directly supports USB ports using IO18 and IO19.
+When the board has a USB connector that is connected to the GPIO19 (D-) and GPIO20 (D+).
+The configuration for the USB features in the ESP32-c3 SoC must have:

-To use the USB port as Serial port the CDC on boot option must be enabled in the Arduino configuration.
+* USB CDC On Boot: Enabled

 ## CAN bus Support